 How do you protect yourself?

 The easiest way to protect yourself is to work with us.
-We know you’ll probably think we’re biased, so let us lay out the other options so you can see why we think ours is best.
+We know you’ll probably think we’re biased, so let us lay out the other options so you can see why we think our way is best.

-Option two: Use a payroll company.
 This is one of the most common solutions.
 Let payroll companies worry about subcontractor contracts and HMRC enquiries.
 And in theory, it’s great.
-Until you realise that those contracts payroll companies use are designed to protect them, not you, and their requirement for you to pay CIS and VAT on every invoice can have a huge impact on your cash flow.
+Until you realise that those contracts the payroll companies use are designed to protect them, not you, and their requirement for you to pay CIS and VAT on every invoice can have a huge impact on your cash flow.

 So there you have all the options – you just need to decide which is right for you.